Sonic Gems

 To distribute the S tokens earned through Gems to their users, apps must manage the process independently.
 For example, an app could:

-• Join on Telegram for further support
+• Join Sonic Builders on Telegram for further support

 While there’s no strict requirement for apps to share a specific percentage of their claimed S tokens with their users, the design of Gems incentivizes generosity.
 Apps that share a larger portion of their claimed S with their communities are rewarded more favorably compared to those that do not.